Why is it Important to Treat Depression?

 Everyone feels sadness or some depression for a temporary time.
 These feelings are usually a response to situational factors such as early childhood trauma, life transitions, financial stress, or the death of a loved one.
 Yet, sadness becomes clinical depression when more symptoms occur, occur for longer periods of time, and with more frequency.
 When symptoms of depression affect daily functioning, the result can be problems with health, employment, family, and social interaction.
 At this point, it is considered to be pathological and counseling and/or medications are recommended.

 Clinical depression can be a result of biological factors, too.
 These internal, biological factors include genetics, chemical imbalances in the brain, hormonal changes.
-Other factors may include seasonal changes, drug or alcohol abuse, and other psychiatric and physical diseases.
+Other factors may include seasonal changes, and other psychiatric and physical diseases.
 Depression can be a symptom of other mental health disorders such as anxiety disorders and personality disorders.

 Counseling Interventions for Depression